Medical Oncology and Immunotherapy

 How are chemotherapy treatments given?

-Treatment is usually administered in a group setting.
-Warm blankets and snacks are available for your comfort.
+Our Treatment Suite offers 16 private rooms for those receiving cancer treatments, providing a warm, comfortable environment for patients and caregivers.
+Blankets and snacks are available for your comfort.
 Please feel free to bring reading material or an iPad or iPod with headphones.
 Most areas are also equipped with WiFi.

 What side effects will I experience from chemotherapy?